 St. Patricia Parish welcomes the celebration of the weddings of registered parishioners and the children of registered parishioners.

-For more information on Marriage or to set up your wedding date and preparation, please contact a parish priest at 708-598-5222.
+For more information on Marriage or to set up your wedding date and preparation, please contact us at 708-598-5222.

 Celebration of Wedding Anniversaries

 If you are celebrating a milestone in your marriage and wish to renew your vows or receive a blessing, please contact the parish office for more information at 708-598-5222.